 Aphid is a name for a large group of insects, many of which can cause serious damage to plants.
 They extract sap from plants causing a reduction in plant growth, reduced yields, and sometimes defoliation.
-They can also secrete toxic substances into the plants.
-The Aphids take proteins from the sap, then the excess sugar left in the sap is excreted back onto plants.
+Aphids can also secrete toxic substances into the plants.
+The Aphids take proteins from the sap and then excrete the excess sugar left in the sap back onto plants.
 This causes a sticky mess on the leaves, which black moulds often grow on.

 Aphids are soft bodied and often shed white skins onto leaves.
 Adult Aphids can be green, yellow, pink, black, grey or brown.

-Aphidius colemani are natural parasites of Aphids and Greenfly.
+Aphidius colemani are natural parasites of Aphids (also known as Greenfly & Blackfly).
 These tiny beneficial insects lay their eggs inside Aphids.
 The Aphid then dies and turns into a parasitised mummy.
 This is brown in colour and contains a developing colemani wasp.
-The wasp grows and eats its way out of the Aphid, puncturing a small hole through the mummy in order to emerge.
+The wasp will grow and eat its way out of the Aphid, puncturing a small hole through the mummy in order to emerge.
 This process takes about 2 weeks in a suitable environment.
 The newly emerged colemani will then start to search for other Aphids to lay eggs in and kill.
 This is a classic example of biological control at work.

 Aphidius colemani do not parasitise all species of Aphids but do parasitise the following species:

 The Aphidius colemani should be introduced in temperatures over 13℃.

 The Aphidius colemani are more effective if introduced in a controlled environment such as a greenhouse.

 The Aphidius colemani should be used in peak Aphid season which is from March to September.

 The colemani are supplied in three different sized bottles containing either 500, 1000, or 5000 parasitic wasps.

 One bottle of 500 Aphidius colemani will treat an average small greenhouse.